Central Florida's Top Law Firm for Filing Chapter 7 Bankruptcy

 What Does It Cost to File for Bankruptcy?

-It now costs $306 to file for bankruptcy under chapter 7 and $281 to file for bankruptcy under chapter 13, whether for one person or a married couple.
+Court costs are now $335 to file for bankruptcy under chapter 7 and $310 to file for bankruptcy under chapter 13, whether for one person or a married couple.
 The court may allow you to pay this filing fee in installments if you cannot pay it all at once.
 If you hire an attorney you will also have to pay the attorney fees you agree to.

 What Must I Do Before Filing Bankruptcy?